General Style Guidelines

 dash: Place a space on either side of an em (long) dash: She went to Bates — and thrived.
 Use an en (short) dash mostly to connect numbers: Her good work, 1995–99, impressed the college.

-dates: when referring to the month and date an event occurred, abbreviate the month, use Arabic numbers (1, 2, 3): He arrived Sept.
+dates: When referring to the month and date an event occurred, abbreviate the months of Jan., Feb.
+Aug., Sept., Oct., Nov., Dec., and use Arabic numbers (1, 2, 3): He arrived Sept.
 6, 1995.
 I caught cold Dec.
 4. Note: When writing just the month and year, do not abbreviate the month and do not place a comma between the two: October 2001 was a very dry month.

 email: no hyphen.